 Types of Common Injuries & Conditions in Atlanta

-There were 3.4 injuries for every 100 workers in the state of Georgia in 2011, according to the Bureau of Labor Statistics.
-Around half of those workplace injuries were serious enough to result in missing days of work.
+There were 4.4 injuries for every 100 workers in the state of Georgia in 2018, according to the Bureau of Labor Statistics.
+Around half of those workplace injuries were serious enough to result in missing work.
 The injuries also occurred across all fields and professions, including construction, mining, manufacturing, transportation, service and retail.

 These types of workplace accidents are among those that could result in an injury that is covered by workers’ compensation.
 There is no requirement that your employer was negligent or careless in any way for you to be eligible for workers’ compensation benefits.Common Workplace Injuries